About CILT Singapore

 About CILT International

-CILTS is part of CILT-International, a worldwide organisation with an established international pedigree and a global membership strength of more than 30,000.
+CILTS is part of CILT-International, a worldwide organisation with an established international pedigree and a global membership strength of 35,000 in 50 countries.

 The Chartered Institute of Logistics and Transport (CILT) International – formerly The Chartered Institute of Transport – was formed in 1919 and was granted its Royal Charter in 1926.
 Growth of its overseas sections led to a restructuring in 1994 under which 10 national councils were established in various parts of the world.
 The Institute operates as a co-ordinating body and custodian of the Royal Charter.
 The Chartered Institute of Transport in the UK (CIT UK) was formed as the United Kingdom National Council and is the largest national council with over half the total worldwide membership of CILT.
 In 1999 the former Institute of Logistics and Transport (ILT) took over from CIT UK as the UK National Council.
 In April 2004 the Institute’s membership voted in favour of ILT adopting the word ‘Chartered’ into its title.
 In May 2004 the Institute officially became ‘The Chartered Institute of Logistics and Transport in the UK’.